Catholic Church in Vietnam: Catholicism in South Vietnam (1954–1975)

 From 1954 to 1975, Vietnam was split into North and South Vietnam.
 During a 300-day period where the border between the two sides was temporarily open, many North Vietnamese Catholics fled southward out of fear that they would be persecuted by the Viet Minh.

 In a country where Buddhists were the majority, President Ngô Đình Diệm's policies generated claims of religious bias even though he sponsored and supported many Buddhist organizations, and Buddhism flourished under his regime.
-As a member of the Catholic minority, he pursued policies which antagonized the Buddhist majority.
 The government was biased towards Catholics in public service and military promotions, and the allocation of land, business favors and tax concessions.
 Diệm once told a high-ranking officer, forgetting the man was from a Buddhist background, "Put your Catholic officers in sensitive places.
 They can be trusted."
 Many officers in the Army of the Republic of Vietnam converted to Catholicism to better their prospects.
-The distribution of firearms to village self-defense militias intended to repel Việt Cộng guerrillas saw weapons only given to Catholics.
-Some Catholic priests ran their own private armies, and in some areas forced conversions, looting, shelling and demolition of pagodas occurred.
+The distribution of firearms to village self-defense militias intended to repel Việt Cộng guerrillas saw weapons only given to Catholics, and some Catholic priests ran their own private armies.

 Some villages converted en masse in order to receive aid or avoid being forcibly resettled by Diệm's regime.
 The Catholic Church was the largest landowner in the country, and its holdings were exempt from reform and given extra property acquisition rights, while restrictions against Buddhism remained in force.
 Catholics were also de facto exempt from the corvée labor that the government obliged all citizens to perform; U.S. aid was disproportionately distributed to Catholic majority villages.
 In 1959, Diem dedicated his country to the Virgin Mary.